iljf/Assignment_CLIP/README.md

 loss_t = cross_entropy_loss(logits, labels, axis=1)
 loss   = (loss_i + loss_t) /2
 ```
-*clip.py is coded based on psudocode
+*clip.py is coded based on pseudocode
 - given a batch of N (image, text) pairs
 - predict which of the N x N possible pairs across a batch actually occured
 - CLIP learns the multi-modal embedding space by jointly training an image and text encoder to: